bluss/pyproject-local-kernel/FAQ.md

 The regular IPython kernel for Jupyter is launched like this:
 `python -m ipykernel_launcher <arguments..>`

-If you just prefix that command with `rye run`, `poetry run`, `pdm run` etc, then you get a kernel invocation that executes in the current pyproject's environment.
+If you just prefix that command with `rye run`, `uv run`, `poetry run`, `pdm run`, `hatch run`, etc, then you get a kernel invocation that executes in the current pyproject's environment.
 That's basically the whole magic of this package, it doesn't need to do more.

 ## Why do I have to install `ipykernel` manually?

 The IPython kernel is the interpreter that executes everything in the notebook, and it needs to be installed together with all the dependencies the notebook wants to import.
-The kernel and Jupyter however communicate over IPC and can be installed completely separately.
+However only one installation of JupyterLab (or equivalent notebook program) is necessary, and should be separate from the notebook.

+For Uv, the default command is `uv run --with ipykernel` which creates an overlay environment containing ipykernel if it wasn't already installed.
+This makes it possible to skip ipykernel in the project dependencies if desired.

-## Does Pyproject Local Kernel depend on Uv or Rye
+## Does Pyproject Local Kernel require Uv or Rye?

-No, neither of them are required to use.
-Any supported project manager or even none of them (for custom or vitualenv configurations) is sufficient.
+No, neither of them are strictly required to use.
+Any supported project manager is enough, or even none for custom or vitualenv configurations.

-For development of the package, Rye and Uv are required.
+For development of the project and running tests, Rye and Uv are required.

-## How to setup for VSCodium or VS Code
+## How to setup for VSCodium or VS Code?

 The [vscode-jupyter][] extension instructs that you must install `jupyter` in a python environment to use the extension.
 Install `pyproject-local-kernel` in that particular environment, and it will work.
 If doing this from scratch, you can setup a new environment with both `jupyter` and `pyproject-local-kernel`.

-It's possible one needs to use the command *Python: Select Interpreter* to select the environment.
+It's possible you need to use the command *Python: Select Interpreter* to select the environment.

 [vscode-jupyter]: https://github.com/microsoft/vscode-jupyter

 - The *jupyter* environment must install the `pyproject-local-kernel` package.
+  (“server side”)
-- The notebook projects install `ipykernel` and the notebook dependencies, think of this as a separation of server and client.
+- The notebook projects install `ipykernel` and the notebook dependencies (“client side”)

 **Note** that code natively supports just using a directory local virtualenv for notebooks, such as Rye or Uv's `.venv` or similar.
 For this reason